Fayette in Fulton County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Parks & Recreational Areas.
 In addition, it is included in the 4-H Youth Program 🍀 series list.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-A different marker also named Camp Palmer Time Line (here, next to this marker); a different marker also named Camp Palmer Time Line (here, next to this marker); 1915 Ohio Michigan State Line Survey (approx. 4.2 miles away); 1815 Michigan Meridian (approx. 4.3 miles away); Veteran's Memorial Park (approx. 4.9 miles away); Erie J. Sauder (approx. 8 miles away); Archbold (approx. 8.3 miles away); The Ohio Art Company (approx. 9.2 miles away).
+A different marker also named Camp Palmer Time Line (here, next to this marker); a different marker also named Camp Palmer Time Line (here, next to this marker); 1915 Ohio Michigan State Line Survey (approx. 4.2 miles away); 1815 Michigan Meridian (approx. 4.3 miles away); Veteran's Memorial Park (approx. 4.9 miles away); Erie J. Sauder (approx. 8 miles away); Archbold (approx. 8.3 miles away); Morenci Veterans Memorial (approx. 9.2 miles away in Michigan).
 Touch for a list and map of all markers in Fayette.